-The ACA's Affordability Safe Harbor Percentage Plummets for 2024
+The ACA's Affordability Safe Harbor Percentage Increases to 9.96% for 2026

-The IRS released Revenue Procedure 2023-29 on August 23, 2023, which set the 2024 affordability safe harbor percentage for employer-provided medical coverage to 8.39%.
-This is an annually indexed amount and a sharp decrease from 2023's 9.12% safe harbor percentage.
+The IRS released Revenue Procedure 2025-25 on July 18, 2025, which set the 2026 affordability safe harbor percentage for employerprovided medical coverage to 9.96%.
+This is an annually indexed amount and reflects a significant increase from 2025's 9.02% safe harbor percentage.
 This affordability percentage affects both: (1) individuals' eligibility for subsidies in the public health insurance marketplace (the "Marketplace"), and (2) the employer affordability safe harbors used to avoid potential employer mandate penalties.

-This Alert is relevant for any applicable large employer (ALE) as defined under the Affordable Care Act (ACA) and provides a summary of the ACA's employer mandate penalties and the three available employer affordability safe harbors, as well as a description of how the 8.39% affordability safe harbor percentage will affect setting employee contributions for the 2024 plan year.
+This Alert is relevant for any applicable large employer (ALE), as defined under the Affordable Care Act (ACA), and provides a summary of: (i) the ACA's employer mandate penalties, (ii) the three available employer affordability safe harbors, and (iii) a description of how the 9.96% affordability safe harbor percentage will affect setting employee contributions for the 2026 plan year.